-Now my_process is a class, a subclass of the cooperating SDE and integrator classes:
+Now my process is a class, a subclass of the cooperating sdepy.
+SDE and sdepy.integrator classes:

 '''

-issubclass(my_process, integrator), issubclass(my_process, SDE)
+issubclass(my_process, sdepy.integrator), issubclass(my_process, sdepy.SDE)

 (True, True)

 '''

 It is to be instantiated with a number of parameters, including the SDE parameters theta, k and sigma; its instances are callable, given a timeline they will integrate and return the process along it.
-Decorating my_process with kunfc allows for more concise handling of parameters:
+Decorating my_process with sdepy.kunfc allows for more concise handling of parameters:

 '''

-myp = kfunc(my_process)
+myp = sdepy.kfunc(my_process)

-iskfunc(myp)

-True

 '''

-It is best explained by examples:
+It is best explained by examples, involving my_process, myp and